 Fundamentals of Computer Graphics

 Special effects are ubiquitous in today’s world where images are manipulated and also programmatically created.
 This course introduces the fundamental methods behind the tools used to manipulate and create images.
 Beginning with the models of interaction of light/electromagnetic radiation with sensors, and it moves on to study the data structures and processor architectures that allow us to efficiently evaluate that physical model.
-Topics covered in the course include: projective geometry, ray tracing, bidirectional surface scattering functions, binary space partition trees, matting and compositing, shadow maps, cache management, and parallel processing on GPUs.
+Topics covered includes: projective geometry, ray tracing, bidirectional surface scattering functions, binary space partition trees, matting and compositing, shadow maps, cache management, and parallel processing on GPUs.
 It is a hands-on course which requires programming using open graphics libraries for the image creation and rendering.

 Fundamentals of Database Systems